 Before receiving Hycamtin

 You must not receive Hycamtin if:

-you are, or think you may be pregnant or if you intend to become pregnant
+you are pregnant, think you may be pregnant, or if you intend to become pregnant;

 you have very low blood count.

 the expiry date printed on the pack has passed

 the packaging is torn or shows signs of tampering.

 Before you receive Hycamtin, tell your doctor if you have any:

 kidney problems; the dosage of Hycamtin may need to be reduced.

 other medical problems.
 In particular tell your doctor if you have any of the following: